Welcome Letter

 - In 2019, OpenBiome embarked on an inaugural global health study, THRIVE (Transfer of Healthy Gut Flora for Restoration of Intestinal Microbiota via Enema), with the University of Cape Town, South Africa.

 - THRIVE is the first clinical trial of FMT in Africa, and the first to evaluate microbiome manipulation in children with malnutrition.
-In our pilot study, we saw the intervention was safe and well tolerated, improved the gut microbiome diversity of children with SAM, and improved biomarkers of gut inflammation and nutritional recovery in children.
+In our pilot study, we observed that the intervention was safe and well tolerated, improved the gut microbiome diversity of children with SAM, and improved biomarkers of gut inflammation and nutritional recovery in children.

 - The study has the potential to catalyze novel therapeutic avenues to address malnutrition and improve outcomes for millions of children every year.